+Looking to head somewhere really remote?
+Greenland is as remote as it gets.
 Home to both the largest fjord system on the planet and the world’s biggest national park, Greenland offers endless Arctic adventure opportunities—on land and by sea.
-Aboard the Byr, an authentic expedition sailboat, you’ll explore the untamed waters and untouched landscapes of the Sermilik & Angmagssalik fjords.
-As you glide along glaciers and past Inuit settlements, paddle among mountain-sized icebergs, and trek picturesque trails overlooking the ice cap, you’ll feel just like the explorers of old.
-And if nature wills it, you’ll be lulled to sleep by the lively dance of the Aurora Borealis come evening.
-On your very own 10-day expedition, discover the frozen heart of the Arctic.
+Aboard the Byr, a sturdy expedition sailboat, we’ll have 11 days for navigating through untamed icy waters and untouched landscapes of the Sermilik and Ammassalik fjords.
+We’ll glide along glaciers and past Inuit settlements, paddle amidst mountain-sized icebergs, and feel like the explorers of the old.
+If there’s luck, we’ll witness the dance of the Northern Lights!
+The frozen heart of the Arctic is eagerly awaiting—you’re coming, right?

-• Uncover the secrets of the biggest fjord system on the planet
+• The biggest fjord system on the planet

 Itinerary

-• Spend the next 8 days sailing, hiking, and kayaking along the Sermilik & Angmagssalik fjords in East Greenland.
-There are no fixed sailing routes or itineraries on this trip—the weather conditions, the swell & the guides and the crew’s expertise will set the course of the boat every evening. start sailing toward Angmagssalik, spend a few days hiking, and reach the massive Sermilik fjord through the Ikaasatsivaq fjord.
+• Spend the next 9 days sailing, hiking, and even kayaking along the Sermilik & Ammassalik fjords in East Greenland.
+There are no fixed sailing routes or itineraries on this trip—the weather conditions, the swell & the guides and the crew’s expertise will set the course of the boat every evening. start sailing toward Ammassalik, spend a few days hiking, and reach the massive Sermilik fjord through the Ikaasatsivaq fjord.

-Each morning you’ll wake up, enjoy a filling breakfast, and head to shore on your RIB boat for the day’s activities, which will either be hiking or kayaking.
+Each morning you’ll wake up, enjoy a filling breakfast, and head to shore on your Byr boat for the day’s activities.
+Your guide will try to maximize the time spent hiking ashore, but you’ll also have SUPs and kayaks onboard.
+Depending on the day, paddling may be the only activity.
 Then, once you’ve had your fill of adventure, your captain will take you to their choice of safe anchorage for the night, which will usually be close to some Inuit settlements or in the wild fjords.
-The evening of day 9 will most likely be spent near or in Kulusuk harbor.
+The evening of day 10 will most likely be spent near or in Kulusuk harbor.

-• Back to Kusuluk! you’ll have some free time to explore the town, sightsee, and reflect on your adventure before catching your flight back home.
+• Back to Kusuluk!
+After breakfast, you may have some free time to explore the town, sightsee, and reflect on your adventure before catching your flight back home.

 Get free trip brochure